Language Design

 Of course you want to design (and implement!) your own programming language!
 It’s fun.
 It’s creative.
 It’s empowering.

 How do we do it?
-In a nutshell, the process involves:
+In a nutshell, the process is iterative, cycling between four phases:

-In practice, steps 2 and 3 often happen together, because, while writing the compiler, you may be like “woah this is impossible” and then realize “oh shoot this part of the language wasn’t designed right!”
+Doing the phases over and over is important; for example, while writing the compiler, you may be like “woah this is impossible” and then realize “oh shoot this part of the language wasn’t designed right!”

 Prerequisites